Numerical Analysis of the Causal Action Principle in Low Dimensions: The Causal Action Principle on a Two-Dimensional Hilbert Space

 We shall now give a sufficient condition for such measures to be local minimizers of the causal action.
 To this end, we introduce the following notion. \begin{Def} A point $(\tau_i,\vec x_i)$ in spacetime~$M:= \supp \rho$ of a causally trivial measure~$\rho$ is said to be {\bf{angular lightlike restricted}} if there exists an open neighborhood~$U\subset S^2$ of~$\vec x_i$ such that for all $\vec y\in U$ the point $(\tau_i,\vec y)$ is timelike separated from at least one point in $M \setminus \{ (\tau_i,\vec x_i)\}$. \end{Def} Intuitively speaking, angular lightlike restriction means that the angular coordinate $\vec x_i\in S^2$ of a point $(\tau_i,\vec x_i)\in \F$ cannot be varied without the point entering the light cone of another spacetime point.

 \begin{Prp} Let~$\rho$ be a causally trivial measure with optimal weights~\eqref{civals}.
-Assume that every spacetime point~$(\tau_i,\vec x_i)$ in $\supp \rho$ is angular lightlike restricted and lightlike separated from at least $k\geq 3$ points.
+Assume that every spacetime point~$(\tau_i,\vec x_i)$ in $\supp \rho$ is angular lightlike restricted and lies on the boundary of the light cone for at least $k\geq 3$ points.
 Moreover, assume that the radial coordinates of all points are at least

 Then~$\rho$ is a local minimizer of the causal action principle. \end{Prp} \Proof We need to show that the action~$\Sact(\rho)$ cannot be decreased by a small change in the free parameters, namely the weights, the angular coordinates or the radial coordinates.
 The weights are already chosen optimally by~\eqref{civals}.
 Moreover, since all points are angular restricted, any non-trivial variation of the angular coordinates~$x_i$ gives rise to a strictly positive first variation of~$\Sact(\rho)$.
 Hence it remains to show that any small change of the radial coordinates~$\tau_i$ increases $\Sact(\rho)$.